-Turlough Hendry, a sport scientist with Newry-based STATSports, is part of the performance team on most Belgium training camps.
+Sports scientist Turlough Hendry is part of the performance team on most Belgium training camps.

 He explains: “Load is a big thing and being collaborative and transparent with data helps to manage that and build trust.
-So a couple of days before every camp I contact all the clubs who are STATSports clients - Manchester United, Everton, Tottenham, Burnley and so on - and they will send me the two weeks’ of data from their last training session.
+So a couple of days before every camp I contact all the clubs and they will send me the two weeks’ of data from their last training session.